Prestea Chief hails the impact of Free SHS on his people

-The Chief of Prestea, Nana Nteboa Pra IV, has hailed the impact of government’s flagship educational intervention programme, Free SHS on his people.
+The Chief of Prestea, Nana Nteboa Pra IV, has hailed the impact of the government's flagship educational intervention, Free Senior High School (SHS) on his people.

-According to the Prestea chief, the Free SHS policy introduced by President Akufo-Addo in his first year of office in 2017, has taken a huge financial burden off parents and paved way for children to access secondary education.
+According to the Prestea chief, the Free SHS intervention, introduced by President Akufo-Addo in his first year of office in 2017, has taken a huge financial toll off parents and paved the way for children to access secondary education.

-“The government has done many good things since assuming office,” Nana Nteboa Pra IV said during the visit of the Vice President, Dr. Mahamudu Bawumia on Thursday October 8, 2020.
+"The government has done many good things since assuming office," Nana Nteboa Pra IV said during the visit of the Vice President to the area.

 "For us in Prestea, the Free SHS has helped many parents and we are very grateful to the government."